private-attribution/draft/README.md

 ### Installation

-Make sure the repo is cloned and you're working in the root directory of the repo:
+Make sure the repo is cloned, and you're working in the root directory of the repo:

 ```
 git clone https://github.com/eriktaubeneck/draft.git